mjugit/osdev/README.md

 ## About the project

 This is not a professionally developed operating system, but more of a hobby project.
 Whoever is interested in participating is always welcome.
-I am also always grateful for tips and - of course - questions, since they make me think about specific details.
+I am also always grateful for tips and questions, since they make me rethink specific details.

 ## Getting started